 Genevieve Chornenki was an early adopter of ADR, working as a mediator, facilitator, arbitrator, contract ombuds, and ADR trainer & consultant since 1989.
-She is currently a member of the board of directors of the Condominium Authority of Ontario that includes Ontario’s first online tribunal for condo-related disputes.
-She is co author of Bypass Court: A Dispute Resolution Handbook (5th edition) and a graduate of Ryerson University’s Certificate in Publishing program.
+From 2016 to 2020, she served as a director of the Condominium Authority of Ontario, a body that includes Ontario’s first online tribunal for condo-related disputes.
+She is co author of Bypass Court: A Dispute Resolution Handbook (5th edition), a graduate of Ryerson University’s Certificate in Publishing program, and holds a Certificate in Creative Writing from the University of Toronto.
 Genevieve was inaugural chair of the ADR Section of the Ontario Bar Association and the recipient of its first Award of Excellence in ADR.
 She is also a member of the Toronto Local Mediation Committee of the Ontario Mandatory Mediation Program.

 |Olivier Després, M.Sc., C.Med., C.Arb, Montréal